ms/buildtogether.tech/fairness/index.md

 ### Setting limits

-This finding is sometimes abused---men who want an excuse to continue to be assholes try to be clever with words and talk about "diversity of thought," meaning, "I should be allowed to be offensive as long as I don't raise my voice."
-This is an example of the <span i="paradox of tolerance">[paradox of tolerance][paradox-of-tolerance]</span>: if a group is tolerant without limit, it will eventually be undermined by the intolerant taking advantage of that.
+Men who want an excuse to continue to be assholes sometimes try to be clever with words and talk about "diversity of thought," meaning, "I should be allowed to be offensive as long as I don't raise my voice."
+This is an example of the
+<span i="paradox of tolerance">[paradox of
+tolerance][paradox-of-tolerance]</span>: if a group is tolerant without limit, it will eventually be undermined by the intolerant taking advantage of that.
 As
 <span i="Baldwin, James">James Baldwin</span> said, "We can disagree and still